 Clinical geropsychology is a growing specialization, with board certification by the American Board of Professional Psychology, that attempts to meet the needs of the increasing older adult population.
-Faculty within this subarea conduct applied research in cognition; decision-making (medical, financial); interventions for dementia caregivers and for individuals and families near the end of life; person-centered organizational culture change, pain, and quality of formal and informal long-term care.
+The Psychology Department at The University of Alabama offers a scientist-practitioner geropsychology subarea to prepare professionals for research and practice with older adults.
+Faculty within this subarea conduct intervention research (RCTs, pragmatic trials, demonstration projects) for older adults, dementia caregivers, and for individuals and families near the end of life; applied research in cognition; decision-making (medical, financial, and independent living); person-centered organizational culture change; quality of formal and informal long-term care; and clinical education and training with an emphasis on community-engaged work.

 For more details, see the clinical geropsychology curriculum, or find affiliated faculty in the department directory.